themantho/brainageR/README.md

 For dcm2bids usage, see https://unfmontreal.github.io/Dcm2Bids/3.2.0/
 dcm2bids will convert DICOMs to BIDS, a neuroimaging file format standard.
 It is recommended that you deface the anatomical T1w image using pydeface (https://github.com/poldracklab/pydeface).

+Several scripts are included in the dcm2bids directory to help you convert to BIDS.
+These files should NOT be used as-is and will require some editing based on your dataset, particularly the BIDS config file, which should be created based on your MRI acquisition protocol.

 ## Step 3.
 Update the config file

 Several lines in the config file are user-specific (indicated by # CHANGE THIS VARIABLE in the config file):